pyryk/riddler/README.md

 # Riddler

-A simple quiz with user-manageable questions
+A simple quiz with user-manageable questions.
+See the app live at [https://chilicorn-riddler.herokuapp.com](https://chilicorn-riddler.herokuapp.com).

 ## Development environment